Element X reacts with element Y to give a product containing X3+ ... | Pearson+ Channels

 Play a video:

-Hi everyone for this problem it reads is element X a metal or a non metal.
-If its reaction with element Y results in a product containing Y three minus and Y two plus ions explain.
-Okay, so we're looking at element X here.
-All right.
-And so we have X is going to x three minus.
-Okay.
-So we're looking at the electrons here.
-And so we have a neutral X and it's going to X three minus.
-Okay, So that means our charges going from zero to minus three.
-And so that means element X gained three electrons.
-Okay, Because ELEMENT X gains three electrons.
-This makes X a nonmetal.
-Okay.
-Because non metals gain electrons.
-So our answer for this problem is element X a metal or a non metal.
-It's going to be a nonmetal because non metals gain electrons and in this case element X gains three electrons.
+Hi everyone, this problem reads, is element Y a metal or a non metal.
+If its reaction with element X results in a product containing X three minus and Y two plus ions explain.
+Okay, so we have here we have element Y an element Y reacts and results and why two plus ions.
+Okay, so here looking at the charges we have, why is neutral?
+So the charge is zero and it's going to two plus the charges going from 0 to 2 plus.
+So what this means then is that element Y lost two electrons?
+It lost two electrons and now its charge is two plus.
+Okay, So in terms of element why being a metal or a non metal metals lose electrons?
+Non metals gain electrons?
+So because why element why is losing two electrons or lost two electrons?
+It is a metal.
 Okay, so that is it for this problem.
 I hope this was helpful.